-32. Tutoring of School Pupils
+31. Tutoring of School Pupils

-32.1 Independent Tutoring
+31.1 Independent Tutoring

-Members of staff and volunteers, who undertake tutoring outside school on a self-employed basis, should ensure that they do not tutor children who attend this school/setting outside the school premises as this would be a blurring of professional boundaries.
-It is appropriate for staff and volunteers to offer independent tutoring to pupils at the school/setting on the school premises on a self-employed basis at lunch times or outside school hours for subjects not available through the regular curriculum (e.g. musical instrument tuition, dance, minority interest sports), subject to written approval by the Headteacher, written parental consent and compliance by the teacher with this Code at all times.
-Members of staff must also inform their Headteacher/Principal if they undertake any additional employment outside the school premises including tutoring of children who attend different schools and always ensure they have the parents' / carers' consent.
-If the school has its own policy in relation to staff and volunteers undertaking independent tutoring, staff and volunteers should comply with the school policy.
+Teachers, who undertake tutoring on a self-employed basis should ensure that they do not tutor children who attend this school/setting as this would be a conflict of interest.
+Teachers must also inform their Headteacher/Principal if they undertake any additional employment including tutoring of children who attend different schools and always ensure they have the parents' / carers' consent.
+If the school has its own policy in relation to teachers undertaking independent tutoring, they should comply with the school policy.

-32.2 One-to-One Tuition
+31.2 One-to-One Tuition